Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 "Please State… Lt.
 Paris, how did you get out of the brig?
 And what is that?" the Doctor asked staring at Tom's sword.

 "Sorry, no time to explain.
 I need your help, we can't let the Kazon have Voyager, so we're going to have to destroy her."

 "Is dead, I know, Seska already told me."

 "Tom!
 No, the crew isn't dead.
 Seska stranded them on a pre-civilization planet.
 We have to rescue them.
 She didn't even leave them their com badges."

 Shock caused Tom to drop onto one of the biobeds.
 "They're okay?"

 "Taking the ship back is going to be a lot harder than blowing it up," Tom said.
 "I can't just challenge every Kazon to single combat."

 "Are you two non-human?"
 Tom asked.

 "Why do you ask that Thomas?"
 Amanda replied.

-"I've been listening to you and Nick for months, I know your looking for someone whose killing your people.
+"I've been listening to you and Nick for months, I know your looking for someone who's killing your people.
 I know that you think the police can't differentiate your people from the rest of us, probably they'd think they were human, cause you two seem human.
 But you're not are you?
 You talk about ancient history like you were there.
 When you talk about humanity, even when you talk about the Federation, you set yourselves apart from us."